'night, Mother is a Pulitzer Prize-winning 1983 play by Marsha Norman.

 - Driven to Suicide: Feeling like she has nothing good in her life and nothing to live for, Jessie kills herself.
 She even says at one point that she wouldn't have done it if she could think of one thing she liked.

-- The Ghost: Everybody else that Jessie and Mama talk about at length—Mama's friend Agnes, Jessie's ex-husband Cecil, Jessie's reprobate son Ricky, Jessie's brother Dawson that she dislikes.
+- The Ghost: Everybody else that Jessie and Thelma talk about at length — Thelma's friend Agnes, Jessie's ex-husband Cecil and reprobate son Ricky, Jessie's brother (and Thelma's son) Dawson and his wife Loretta, both of whom she dislikes.
+(The film adaptation does have appearances by Agnes, Dawson, Loretta, and their two children, but only very minimally.)

 - Minimalist Cast: Only two characters.